 Rehabbing a house is not an easy task whether you want to tackle the work yourself or hire a contractor.
 I have 14 rentals, have flipped over 100 houses and I am a Realtor.
 I have dealt with a lot of rehabs and I have a lot of experience fixing homes myself and hiring contractors.
 The best way to rehab a house will depend on your goals, why you are rehabbing and your budget.

-For more information on my rental properties, flips and becoming an agent check out my complete guide to purchasing long-term rentals.
+For more information on my rental properties, flips and becoming an agent, check out my complete guide to purchasing long-term rental properties.

 Why are you rehabbing a house?

 The first step when deciding how to rehab your house is figuring out why you are rehabbing it.
 Are you an investor looking to flip or fix up a rental or are you looking to make a few repairs on your personal residence?
 I think investors should almost always use a contractor to make repairs, because of the time and money it will save them in the long run.
 I discuss why investors should use contractors in much more detail here.
 Investors have to look at how much time it will take them to complete a rehab versus what their time is worth doing other activities.
 I completed a rehab a few years ago and it hurt the rest of my business, because I ran out of time to get everything done.

 If you are repairing your personal residence a lot of your decisions will be based on your budget and available time.
 I make many repairs on my house, but they are usually pretty minor and fun to do like painting.
 For major repairs that require a lot of skill or time, I always use a contractor.

 How does an owner occupant decide whether to do a rehab themselves?